TheBIGduke/octyvoice/README.md

 This project is derived from [**Local-LLM-for-Robots**](https://github.com/JossueE/Local-LLM-for-Robots) by JossueE.
 The original repository provides a complete robot voice interaction system including wake word detection, LLM integration, and avatar visualization.

+**OctyVoice Engine** extracts and modernizes the core STT/TTS pipeline with:
+- Fully async architecture for better performance
+- Streaming TTS for reduced latency
+- Enhanced error handling and logging
+- Improved device detection
-**OctyVoice Engine** extracts and simplifies the core STT/TTS pipeline for users who need just voice conversion functionality without robot-specific features.
+- Simplified API for users who need just voice conversion functionality

 For the full system, visit the [original repository](https://github.com/JossueE/Local-LLM-for-Robots).